Amar Akbar Anthony (2018 film): Plot

-Set in New York, the film revolves around Amar, who once freed from the prison, kills a businessman before extracting from him a "Fido" ring.
+Set in New York, the film revolves around Amar, who, once freed from prison, kills a businessman before extracting from him a "Fido" ring.
 However, Amar is unaware of the fact that he has multiple personality disorder that causes him to assume two more identities in addition to his own.
 Each identity has a trigger that results in its emergence.
 Whenever something breaks, he transforms into Akbar, a muslim man who keeps helping the needy.
 Whenever he sees someone acting abnormally, he transforms into Mark Anthony, a calm doctor.
 Whenever something explodes, he becomes Amar himself.
 While as Akbar, he meets Pooja, a young woman who also has MPD.
-In a gym, a few men try to flirt with her and them telling her to "trust them" triggers the alternate personality which violently beats them up.
-Pooja is surprised to meet Akbar as Dr. Anthony who soon starts her therapy.
+In a gym, a few men try to flirt with her, and their telling her to "trust them" triggers the alternate personality, which violently beats them up.
+Pooja is surprised to meet Akbar as Dr. Anthony, who soon starts her therapy.

-In the meanwhile, FBI officer Balwant Kharge investigates the murder of the first businessman and being a partner, he keeps informing the remaining three businessmen who might be the next targets.
-Evidences bring him closer to the realization that Amar might be involved in the murder.
+Meanwhile, FBI officer Balwant Kharge investigates the murder of the first businessman, and being a partner, he keeps informing the remaining three businessmen who might be the next targets.
+Evidence brings him closer to the realization that Amar might be involved in the murder.
 Pooja's uncle Jalal Akbar unites with her.
 Her real name is revealed to be Aishwarya.
-With time, Amar ends up realizing that something is wrong with him.
+Over time, Amar realizes that something is wrong with him.
 He visits the grave of his parents with flowers but is chased by Kharge and his fellow officers.
-He tries to kill the next target but somehow fails.
-He hires Bobby, a random stranger, to find out what's wrong with him.
-He realizes that he has MPD, while the flashback is revealed in the words of Jalal Akbar to Aishwarya and Dr. Mark Anthony's words to Kharge.
-It is revealed that Amar and Aishwarya's families were betrayed by four businessmen whom they trust and awarded "Fido" rings.
-The explosion of their house triggered the disorder in Amar and the menace created by the businessmen triggered it in Aishwarya.
-The businessmen tried to kill Amar, Aishwarya and Jalal in a subsequent chase but failed.
-Aishwarya and Amar were admitted to Dr. Anthony's school where they got separated by circumstances.
+He tries to kill the next target but fails.
+He hires Bobby, a random stranger, to find out what is wrong with him.
+He realizes he has MPD, while the flashback is revealed in the words of Jalal Akbar to Aishwarya and Dr. Mark Anthony's words to Kharge.
+It is revealed that Amar and Aishwarya's families were betrayed by four businessmen whom they trusted and awarded "Fido" rings.
+The explosion of their house triggered the disorder in Amar, and the menace created by the businessmen triggered it in Aishwarya.
+The businessmen tried to kill Amar, Aishwarya, and Jalal in a subsequent chase but failed.
+Aishwarya and Amar were admitted to Dr. Anthony's school, where they got separated by circumstances.